Looking for a Sugru mouldable glue review? Have a read of my experience and how we saved £240 fixing things with Sugru.

 Then there was enough Sugru left over to repair my partner’s drum stool.
 The stool folds up but lately had been folding up of its own accord, even when we didn’t want it to!
 Now, thanks to some Sugru action it can be sat on without fear!
 It would have been £140 to buy a new stool of similar quality.
 This meant we had saved £180 in just a few minutes of use.

-And after all of that, there was still a tiny bit leftover, so I made two little hooks for the inside of our bathroom cabinet.
+And after all of that, there was still a tiny bit left over, so I made two little hooks for the inside of our bathroom cabinet.
 Now I hang my nail scissors and a bag containing hair baubles.
-Just a little hack that makes life a bit easier
+Just a little organisational hack that makes life a bit easier.

 We Bought More!

-We were so pleased with the results that we immediately spent a further £6.99 on another three-pack of silver Sugru mouldable glue.
+We were so pleased with the results that we immediately bought another three-pack of silver Sugru.

 The repaired drum stool (which got a special Sugru sticker for being brave!) and shower.

 As well as saving our sanity, it would have cost us £50 in plumber call-out fees.
 It would then have cost us probably at least another £15 in parts (maybe more) to repair the shower.
-That £6.99 seemed like an absolute bargain.
+That one pack seemed like an absolute bargain.

 Savings to Be Made

-I totted it all up and realised that just by spending £13.98 on what I originally dismissed as just a bit of silicon had actually saved us £240 in just one week.
+I totted it all up and realised that just by spending a few pounds on what I originally dismissed as just a bit of silicon had actually saved us £240 in just one week.
 What’s more, the Sugru mouldable glue had diverted a few things from potentially going to landfill or needing to be recycled.

 We still have a bit of silver Sugru left over.
 As such, I’m fervently eyeing everything up around the house to see what can be fixed.
 Next on my repair list is a broken pan lid, and then we’re saving the rest for future repairs or hacks.